yangfengKAUST/cnn-text-classification-tf/README.md

 **[This code belongs to the "Implementing a CNN for Text Classification in Tensorflow" blog post.](http://www.wildml.com/2015/12/implementing-a-cnn-for-text-classification-in-tensorflow/)**

 It is slightly simplified implementation of Kim's [Convolutional Neural Networks for Sentence Classification](http://arxiv.org/abs/1408.5882) paper in Tensorflow.

-Also, I use pre-trained word embedding instead of one-hot encoding
+I forked the source code, but using pre-trained word embedding instead of one-hot encoding as word embedding.

 ## Requirements

 - Python 3
-- Tensorflow > 0.12
+- Tensorflow > 1.4
 - Numpy
+- pickle

 ## Training